 - Be a U.S. citizen or have eligible non-citizen status

-- Be admitted to one of the following eligible postbaccalaureate credential or master's programs:
+- Be admitted to an eligible postbaccalaureate credential or master's program in a high-need field:

 - Bilingual Multiple Subject and Single Subject